The Wood Family Story

 Kerri & Karissa on site.

-Karissa’s mother went on to earn her master’s degree and accepted at a position with Boeing where she still works as a Senior Project Manager today.
+Karissa’s mother went on to earn her master’s degree and accepted a position with Boeing where she still works as a Senior Project Manager today.
 Karissa went on to graduate from culinary school and is currently employed by Amazon.
 She also serves as a volunteer firefighter and paramedic and is the Vice President of the Bainbridge Island Volunteer Firefighters Association.
 The 4 other Wood children are happily pursuing their goals and passions.

-13 years later, Karissa’s mother is still living in the home.
+Over a decade later, Karissa’s mother is still living in the home.
 Although some of the children live far away, the whole family reunites back to the home where they rebuilt their lives.
 “Every shovel of dirt and gravel that was moved, spoke to us that the weight of pain in our past was moving away.
 All the paint, tile, flooring and fixtures – added not only beauty to our home, it added beauty to our lives.
 As a family, we have all chosen to say thanks by doing our best, being our best, working hard and finding ways to pay it forward.”

 The Wood family in 2014.